Abbott Laboratories [ABT] Holding Strong: What’s pushing it?

-Abbott Laboratories [NYSE: ABT] shares went higher by 0.39% from its previous closing of $77.02, now trading at the price of $77.32, also adding 0.3 points.
+Abbott Laboratories [NYSE: ABT] shares went lower by -4.29% from its previous closing of $78.09, now trading at the price of $74.74, also adding -3.35 points.
 Is ABT stock a buy or should you stay away?

 Abbott Laboratories [NYSE:ABT]: Analyst Rating and Earnings